 As Canada’s earliest centre of industrial development, Cape Breton has a number of environmentally compromised industrial sites.

 Dr. Ken Oakes began working with the Verschuren Centre as Industrial Chair in Environmental Remediation in the fall of 2012.
-The Chair is sponsored by the Sydney Tar Ponds Agency (currently in the process of transferring to Nova Scotia Lands).
-Ken is building a team of researchers to enhance understanding and expertise around the environmental aspects of post-industrial sites and market this nationally and internationally.
+The Chair was initially sponsored by the former Sydney Tar Ponds Agency (now Nova Scotia Lands).
+Ken heads a team of researchers working to enhance understanding and expertise around the environmental aspects of post-industrial sites and market this nationally and internationally.
 According to Dr. Oakes, “no one individual has the requisite skill sets to solve complex, interdisciplinary problems on their own, but rather, problems can be best addressed by strong teams of researchers bringing diverse backgrounds and tools to bear on different facets of an environmental issue.
 As such, enjoy working with the other researchers and Chairs at the Verschuren Centre, Cape Breton University and across Canada.”

 Hundreds of engineering and scientific studies have already been completed to inform a $500 million remediation effort.
 Solidification and stabiliszation greatly reduced exposure risks to legacy pollutants, but the long-term sustainability of this approach under local conditions is unknown.
 While the remediation is complete, the long term assessments of monolith stability, leachate production and uptake potential of compounds stabilised at this 100 hectare site is a long-term need.
 The sheer magnitude of this work has created, and will continue to create, significant technical expertise in Cape Breton.